nedwors/navigator/README.md

     ->when($yetAnotherCheck)
 ```
 When your menu items are loaded, any falsey `Items` are filtered out by default.

+> This behaviour can be [modified if desired](#filter)
 ##### Determining Active Status
-A basic need of any item menu is to determine if it is active or not.
+A basic need of any menu item is to determine if it is active or not.
 To do so, simply access the `active` property:
 ```blade
 @if ($item->active)
 ...
 @endif
 ```
-By default, an `Item` will return true if the current URL matches its URL.
+> By default, an `Item` will return true if the current URL matches its URL.
+You can [configure this behaviour](#active-when)
 ##### Sub Menus
 Creating a sub menu for any given item is simple - just define it as so:
 ```php